 You may also make a complaint about the Scheme to the Supervisor:

 34 Shortland Street

-If we, or the Trustee, are unable to resolve your complaint, you may contact our external dispute resolution scheme.
+If we, or the Supervisor, are unable to resolve your complaint, you may contact our external dispute resolution scheme.
 This is a free service.
 We are members of the Financial Services Complaints Limited Scheme

 Financial Services Complaints Limited

 PO Box 5967

 You may also make a complaint to the Financial Markets Authority.

 Level 5, Ernst & Young Building